 - Jaworska-Wilczynska M, Magalska A, Piwocka K, Szymanski P, Kusmierczyk M Waski M et al. Low Interleukin-8 level predicts the occurrence of the post pericardiotomy syndrome.
 PLOS One 2014;9(10):1-8.

-Keywords: Adult, Anti-Inflammatory Agents, Non-Steroidal, Aspirin, Biological Markers, Blood Transfusion, Body Weight, C-Reactive Protein, Cardiac Surgical Procedures, Cardiopulmonary Bypass, Chest Pain, Colchicine, Consensus, Coronary Artery Bypass, Cytokines, Diabetes Mellitus, Diagnostic Tests, Routine, Epidemiologic Studies, Friction, Gadolinium, Genomics, Heart Septal Defects, Atrial, Humans, Ibuprofen, Incidence, Indomethacin, Inflammation, Interleukin-8, Male, Methylprednisolone, Mitral Valve, Pain, Pericardial Effusion, Pericardiectomy, Pericarditis, Pericardium, Pleural Effusion, Postpericardiotomy Syndrome, Prednisone, Retrospective Studies, Risk Factors
+Keywords: Adult, Anti-Inflammatory Agents, Non-Steroidal, Aspirin, Biomarkers, Blood Transfusion, Body Weight, C-Reactive Protein, Cardiac Surgical Procedures, Cardiopulmonary Bypass, Chest Pain, Colchicine, Consensus, Coronary Artery Bypass, Cytokines, Diabetes Mellitus, Diagnostic Tests, Routine, Epidemiologic Studies, Friction, Gadolinium, Genomics, Heart Septal Defects, Atrial, Humans, Ibuprofen, Incidence, Indomethacin, Inflammation, Interleukin-8, Male, Methylprednisolone, Mitral Valve, Pain, Pericardial Effusion, Pericardiectomy, Pericarditis, Pericardium, Pleural Effusion, Postpericardiotomy Syndrome, Prednisone, Retrospective Studies, Risk Factors

 < Back to Listings